rabbitmq/rabbitmq-website/site/ldap.md

       group.
 It has an object class associated with it and one or more attributes, including a common name.
-      Since the entity is located somewhere in the LDAP database tree it also must have a distringuished name which uniquely identifies it.
+      Since the entity is located somewhere in the LDAP database tree it also must have a distinguished name which uniquely identifies it.
 Entries is what LDAP plugin queries use (look up, check for membership, compare attributes of and so on).
 An LDAP database